nihalpasham/JWT-based-device-auth/README.md

   - A Jupyter Notebook for flashing and debugging your code via the repl
   - The ATECC608A Crypto Authentication device (from microchip) to generate and store a (ECC) private key (which **never leaves** the cryptochip)
   - A micropython module (i.e. driver) for the ATECC608A Crypto Authentication device - https://github.com/dmazzella/ucryptoauthlib
-  - **You'll also need the EspressIf binary toolchain and SDK to build micropython firmware (esp32 port) i.e. some micropython modules (atecc608a driver, mqtt) will need to be frozen into the firmware else you'll run into out of memory issues.**
+  - **You'll also need the Espressif binary toolchain and SDK to build micropython firmware (esp32 port) i.e. some micropython modules (atecc608a driver, mqtt) will need to be frozen into the firmware else you'll run into out of memory issues.**

 # Demo: Secure device authentication with Google IoT Core (Esp32 + micropython + atecc608a)
   1. Step 1 starts with personlization of your crypto element i.e. the atecc608a needs to be configured for your needs.
 (Note -There's a whole bunch of things the chip can do for you.
 This is where the 'expertise' comes in but that's beyond the scope of this little demo).